flber/HyperRanching/README.md

 # HyperRanching
-Protect your hyperchickens from sneaky hyperracoons that want to eat them.
+Protect your hyperchickens from sneaky raccoons that want to eat them.